osmosis-labs/fe-content/cms/earn/README.md

   - USDC/USDT LP is categorized as correlated because both the USDC and USDT prices are meant to follow the same asset's value (i.e., the U.S. Dollar's value).

 Any new Category must also be added to the Strategies Schema.

+#### Method

+The Method value will guide how the controller queries the involved contracts or modules, and therefore should discriminate between platform, strategy type, vault type, bond duration, etc.

+Some currently accepted values for `method` are:
+- Osmosis Staking: 'osmosis-staking'
+- Stride Liquid OSMO Staking: 'liquid-osmosis-staking'
+- Quasar CL Vault: 'quasar-cl-vault'
+- Levana LP: 'levana-pool-lp'
+- Levana xLP: 'levana-pool-xlp'
+- Mars Lending: 'mars-lending'

+New Methods may also be added and are not hardcoded into the schema.

 ### Examples